Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Noncommutative Motives - Motivic Stable Homotopy Theory of Noncommutative Spaces over a Ring

 Following \cite{toen-vaquie}, the notion of finite type should be understood as the correct notion of smoothness for noncommutative spaces, while the smooth dg-categories should only be understood as "formally smooth"' noncommutative spaces.
 Finally, we are ready to introduce our smooth noncommutative geometric objects.

 \begin{defn} Let $k$ be a ring.
 We define the $(\infty,1)$-category of \emph{smooth noncommutative spaces over $k$}- $\nck$ - to be the \emph{opposite} of $\dg^{ft}$.
-It has a natural symmetric monoidal structure $\nckmonoidal$ induced from the one in $\dg^{ft,\otimes}$. \end{defn}
+It has a natural symmetric monoidal structure $\nckmonoidal$ induced from the one in $\dg^{ft,\otimes}$ , with unit object given by $L_{pe}(k)$. \end{defn}

 \begin{notation} We will denote our smooth noncommutative spaces using caligraphic letters $\X$,$\UU$, $\V$, $\W$, etc. For a smooth noncommutative space $\X\in \nc$ we will denote by $T_{\X}$ its associated dg-category of finite type and by $A_{\X}$ a compact dg-algebra such that $T_{\X}\simeq Perf(A_{\X})$. \end{notation}